gabrielmxavier/OmniFood/README.md

 # website_theme_food_delivery
 Website theme for a  fictional company called OmniFood.
+Jquery was used in this project.

 A website for a fictional company called OmniFood.